Audrise/FFAUX/README.md

 ```

 ## Troubleshooting

 **The application cannot find FFmpeg or FFprobe.**
-Verify that `ffmpeg` and `ffprobe` are either on the system PATH,
-placed inside the `bin/` directory, or configured with the correct
-path in the application's settings dialog.
+> Make sure `ffmpeg` and `ffprobe` are either available through the system PATH, placed inside the `bin/` directory, or configured with the correct paths in the application's settings dialog.

 **Conversion fails immediately after starting.**
-Check the log viewer for the underlying FFmpeg error message.
-Common
-causes include an invalid output path, unsupported input format, or
-an incorrect FFmpeg build for the target platform.
+> Check the log viewer for the FFmpeg error message.
+Common causes include an invalid output path, an unsupported input format, or an FFmpeg build that is not suitable for the target platform.

 **Metadata fields do not appear as expected.**
-The metadata editor generates fields dynamically based on the tags
-present in the selected file(s).
-If a field is missing, the source
-file may not contain that tag.
-If multiple files are selected and a
-field shows a combined, read-only value, this means the selected
-files have differing values for that field.
+> The metadata editor generates fields dynamically from the tags found in the selected file(s).
+If a field is missing, the source file may not contain that tag.
+When multiple files are selected, a combined, read-only value means that the selected files have different values for that field.

-**A tag name that used to be mixed/upper-case (e.g. `ISRC`,
-`REPLAYGAIN_TRACK_GAIN`) shows up in lowercase after editing
+**A tag name that used to be mixed/upper-case (e.g. `ISRC`, `REPLAYGAIN_TRACK_GAIN`) shows up in lowercase after editing metadata.**
-metadata.**
-This was a known issue where non-standard tag names were
-force-lowercased when read from the file, and has since been fixed.
+> This was a known issue where non-standard tag names were converted to lowercase when read from the file.
+The issue has since been fixed.

-Files that were already re-saved while the issue was present will keep
-their lowercased tag names; re-tag them manually if you need the
+> Files that were already re-saved while the issue was present will keep their lowercased tag names.
+Re-tag them manually if you need to restore the original casing.
-original casing back.

-**The application crashed with a `UnicodeDecodeError` (e.g. `'charmap'
-codec can't decode byte...`) while adding files or converting.**
+**The application crashed with a `UnicodeDecodeError` (e.g. `'charmap' codec can't decode byte...`) while adding files or converting.**
-This was caused by FFmpeg/FFprobe output being decoded using Windows'
-default codepage instead of UTF-8, and has since been fixed.
-If you
-still run into it, please note the exact file and error message when
+> This was caused by FFmpeg/FFprobe output being decoded using Windows' default codepage instead of UTF-8.
+The issue has since been fixed.
+If you still encounter it, include the affected file and the exact error message when reporting the problem.
-reporting it.

-**Window size, position, or track table column widths don't persist
+**Window size, position, or track table column widths don't persist between sessions.**
-between sessions.**
-These are saved to `config/app_config.json` when the application
-window is closed normally.
-Make sure the `config/` folder is writable
-(this can be an issue for a packaged `.exe` installed to a
+> These settings are saved to `config/app_config.json` when the application closes normally.
+Make sure the `config/` folder is writable, especially when using a packaged `.exe` installed in a restricted or read-only location.

-restricted/read-only location).
-Column widths can be reset to their
-defaults anytime from View -> Reset Column Widths.
+> Column widths can be restored to their defaults from View -> Reset Column Widths.

 **Discord Rich Presence doesn't show up.**
-This feature is optional and requires all of the following: the
-`pypresence` package installed, a valid Discord `client_id`
-configured, and the Discord desktop app (not the browser version)
+> Discord Rich Presence is optional and requires the `pypresence` package, a valid Discord `client_id`, and the Discord desktop application to be running locally.
+The browser version of Discord is not supported.

-running locally.
-If any of these are missing, the application
-continues normally without showing a presence status.
+> If any of these requirements are missing, the application will continue running normally without showing a presence status.

-**The application window does not start / crashes on launch.**
+**The application window does not start or crashes on launch.**
-Confirm that the virtual environment is activated and that all
-dependencies from `requirements.txt` were installed successfully.
+> Make sure the virtual environment is activated and that all dependencies from `requirements.txt` have been installed successfully.

 <br>